fkarg/fkarg.github.io/_posts/2019-09-13-getting-things-done.md

 tags:
   - book
 ---
-Coming soon: My review of the updated edition of David Allan's bestseller GTD.
+In Progress: My review of the updated edition of David Allan's bestseller GTD.

 # Overview